 Are you following all the rules and guidance?

 Yes, very much so.
-Even when we were pretty much in our own bubble over lockdown it was never possible to totally seal the Islands off.
-Key workers still had to come and go and some people needed to continue with urgent medical treatment so we still had to be cautious.
-As the islands have now opened to visitors of course we need to even more careful.
+Even when we're pretty much in our own bubble during lockdowns it is never possible to totally seal the Islands off.
+Key workers still have to come and go and some people needed to continue with urgent medical treatment so we still have to be cautious.

-Should visitors been allowed to the Isles of Scilly summer?
+Should visitors be allowed to visit the Isles of Scilly?

-Not a decision that is ours to make.
-From July the 4th people have been free to visit and stay overnight.
 With 85% of the economy reliant on tourism, we need to open up and welcome visitors as safely as we can.
-There was a great deal of planning done by Scilly businesses and there is some great advice on how to be a responsible visitor on our community website.
+There has been a great deal of planning done by Scilly businesses and there is some great advice on how to be a responsible visitor on our community website.